punk-security/dnsReaper/README.md

 providers:
   > aws - Scan multiple domains by fetching them from AWS Route53
+  > bind - Read domains from a dns BIND zone file, or path to multiple
   > cloudflare - Scan multiple domains by fetching them from Cloudflare
-  > file - Scan multiple domains by reading them from a file
+  > file - Read domains from a file, one per line
   > single - Scan a single domain by providing a domain on the commandline

 positional arguments:
-  {aws,cloudflare,file,single}
+  {aws,bind,cloudflare,file,single}

 options:
   -h, --help            show this help message and exit